-The operating environment for FY2021 continued to be challenging due to COVID-19.
-Nonetheless, the Group recorded a profit after tax of \$9.6 million for FY2021, a significant improvement of 101.8% compared to the same period last year.
-The stronger performance was primarily attributed to higher net interest income and hiring charges and lower impairment allowances on loans.
+The external operating environment for FY2022 continued to be challenging even as COVID-19 eases.
+Cost of funds have increased due to interest rate hikes to curb inflation.
+Under this difficult business environment, the Group recorded a profit after tax of \$8.3 million, a decline of 13.2% compared to last year.
+The weaker performance was primarily due to higher operating expenses and impairment allowances on loans.